 - Jewish identity and community: Strengthening the identities and leadership capacities of young Jews to ensure a diverse, dynamic Jewish future that is inclusive, deeply connected to Israel and committed to making the world a better place.
 Learn more about our work in the Jewish community.

 - Israel: Deepening the connection and commitment to Israel on the world stage while also helping Israel meet the demands of its growing and increasingly diverse society, primarily in the areas of child protection and the renewal of Jerusalem.
 Learn more about our work in Israel.

-Within the field of education, the Foundation invests in reform efforts within and outside of U.S. school systems that improve educational opportunities and outcomes for all students.
-Learn more about our work in public education
+- Public education: Investing in reform efforts within and outside of U.S. school systems that improve educational opportunities and outcomes for all students.
+Learn more about our work in public education.

-Within Tulsa, Oklahoma, the Foundation provides assistance to organizations dedicated to enhancing the quality of life in its hometown, especially in the areas of child advocacy, youth development and community service.
-Learn more about our work in Tulsa
+- Tulsa, OK: Enhancing the quality of life in our hometown of Tulsa, OK, primarily in the areas of child protection and youth development.
+Learn more about our work in Tulsa.

 When our founders, Charles and Lynn Schusterman, began their philanthropic journey in 1987, they gave powerful expression to five core values that filled the home they built together and that continue to define our philanthropic agenda:

 - A profound devotion to Judaism, the Jewish people and the Jewish State.
 We believe that the ethics, values and lessons inherent in Judaism remain as relevant today as they have for thousands of years and that the perpetuation of the Jewish community and the State of Israel is of paramount importance for the Jewish people and for society as a whole.